Final report for FNE19-926

 This project looked at the impact of mushroom extracts on honeybee health.

 We planned to give a hot water/alcohol extract to the honeybees in a sugar feed and test viral loads and record honeybee health over the course of 1.5 years.
 We found the bees did not need the amount of feed required to get them the amount of mushroom extract we wanted.
 To get them the mushroom extract in the quantities we intended it needed to be applied in a different manner.
 One idea for that would be to add the extract to water with a small amount of sugar that the bees consume.
-The bee's were only fed 1/5th of the intended dose of mushroom extract.
-In the viral tests there was no difference and extreme variation between the control and the treated hives.
+The bee's only received 1/5th of the intended dose of mushroom extract.
+In the viral tests there was no statistical difference between the control and the treatment groups.
+The viral tests also had extreme variation within each group, showing no clear benefit of the treatment.
 Because of the execution of this project our initial question remains unanswered and unexplored in a thorough manner.

 In our outreach we held a class at the summer NOFA conference and both Willie and Ang shared about the process of the study through their newsletters.

-- This project seeks to trial the use of a multiple mushroom extract, Ganoderma tsugae and Fomes
+- This project seeked to trial the use of a multiple mushroom extract, Ganoderma tsugae and Fomes

-fomentarius to improve bee health.
-The extract will be fed to the bees four times through the season.
+fomentarius, to improve bee health.
+The extract was fed to the bees two times through the season.

-Bee health will be measured through a hive analysis sheet measuring presence of brood, laying
+Bee health was measured through a hive analysis sheet measuring presence of brood, laying

 pattern of queen, population by frame, and honey production.
 Virus levels of deformed wing virus

-- This project seeks to evaluate the use of easily accessible mushrooms in the northeast for supporting
+- This project seeked to evaluate the use of easily accessible mushrooms in the northeast for supporting

 bee health.
-The process of finding or cultivating these mushrooms and then extracting will clearly
+The process of finding or cultivating these mushrooms and then extracting is clearly laid out.

-- This project seeks to educate beekeepers and farmers about the opportunity to work with local
+- This project seeked to educate beekeepers and farmers about the opportunity to work with local

 mushrooms in supporting bee health.
-If successful this project will give beekeepers another tool to
+If successful this project would have given beekeepers another tool to

 maintain healthy bees for multiple seasons.